apache/paimon/README.md

 Please check out the full [documentation](https://nightlies.apache.org/flink/paimon-docs-master/), hosted by the [ASF](https://www.apache.org/), for detailed information and user guides.

-Check our [quick-start](https://nightlies.apache.org/flink/paimon-docs-master/docs/try-paimon/quick-start/) guide for simple setup instructions to get you started with the table store.
+Check our [quick-start](https://nightlies.apache.org/flink/paimon-docs-master/docs/try-paimon/quick-start/) guide for simple setup instructions to get you started with the paimon.

 ## Building